-- PLA webinars are presented using the WebEx Event Center platform.
-Please review the technical requirements.
+- PLA webinars are presented using the Zoom platform.
+Please review the technical requirements for webinar panelists.

 - Prior to an orientation session and the live webinar you’ll receive e-mail messages (from email@example.com) with access instructions for each specific event.
 Some e-mail systems mistake these messages as spam.
 Adding the PLA Webinars firstname.lastname@example.org address to your “trusted senders” list now may keep the messages from being mistaken as spam.
 Contact us at email@example.com if you don’t receive a message and can’t find it in your junk mail.

-- You can set up WebEx Event Manager any time prior to your orientation session.
-Set up Event Manager in the browser on the computer you'll use to access the webinar.
-If you have trouble setting up Event Manager in one browser, then be sure to try it in another browser.
-For example, if you're unable to set up Event Manager in Firefox, then try it in Internet Explorer.
+- If you have trouble joining a webinar in one browser, then be sure to try it in another browser.
+For example, if you're unable to join using Chrome, then try it in Firefox.

 - We encourage you to consider including interactive elements in your presentation to keep the online audience engaged:

 - One of the simplest ways to engage attendees is to ask them to “raise your hand” in response to a question or statement.
 Previous PLA webinar presenters have had great success with this method of interaction.